-How did you select the various architectural projects to be represented in the posters?
+How did you select the various architectural projects represented in the posters?

-The commission asked us to consider works that are represented in the M+ Collections, alongside other key architectural projects across Asia, to be placed in dialogue with Archigram’s work.
+The commission asked us to consider works represented in the M+ Collections, alongside other critical architectural projects across Asia, to be placed in dialogue with Archigram’s work.
 This dialogue is the overarching concept behind Archigram Cities.

-Other architects consider mobility more from the perspective of sustainability—by building light, employing reusable materials, and requiring fewer resources.
+Other architects consider mobility more from the sustainability perspective—building light, employing reusable materials, and requiring fewer resources.
 This is the case, for example, with Atelier Bow-Wow’s White Limousine Yatai (2003), a 10-meter-long street-side food cart on wheels that allows large gatherings in any outdoor location.
 We also included the rotatable bookshelf with bicycle wheels designed by Yung Ho Chang in 2000 for Xishu Book Store in Beijing.
-When these mobile architectures of different scales are put together, they evoke a transitory assembled urban scene—like Archigram’s Instant City (1968–1970), a transportable kit of parts that could temporarily infiltrate different communities and transform them into mini cities.
+When these mobile architectures of different scales are put together, they evoke a transitory assembled urban scene—like Archigram’s Instant City (1968–1970), a transportable kit of parts that could temporarily infiltrate different communities and transform them into mini-cities.

 In Floating, we used Buckminster Fuller’s Triton City as the background.
 It consists of a floating megastructure assembled from tetrahedral modules that can be extended as the population grows.